e-vinci/web3-2025/src/slides/lesson-7-theory.md

 ---

-## Slide 15: Error Handling in Async Systems
+## Error Handling in Async Systems
 **Things Will Fail**

 **Strategies:**